 - INTD 090

-Strategies for Success 1 Credit Hours
+Strategies for Success 1 Credit Hour

-Fall
+Fall & Spring

 This course is specifically designed to facilitate student academic success.
-Students develop academic plans and goal setting, and the means to accomplish them. - INTD 106 Grant Writing 3 Credit Hours Even Year Spring This course is intended to introduce the student to grant seeking and proposal writing as a means to sustain or develop projects and activities that fulfill or enhance the service intent of the organization.
-The proposal components of goals, objectives, budgets and assessments will be explored in detail. - INTD 115 Wesleyan Heritage 1 Credit Hour......Fall & Spring This course is designed to provide an introduction on the Wesleyan traditions and heritage of United Methodist Affiliated Colleges and Universities, where students of all faiths are expected to: grow in their faith journey; instill a sense of community through service to others; embrace the concept of a liberal arts education; and prepare to become leaders of the future.
+Students develop academic plans and goal setting, and the means to accomplish them.
+This course is remedial.
+Students develop academic plans and goal - INTD 102 Foundations for Success 1 Credit Hour ......Fall This course is designed for students to explore more fully an academic area, reflect on academic learning and personal growth, and to set academic goals.
+As a part of this process, students will collaborate with faculty and peers to develop strategies for success. - INTD 106 Grant Writing 3 Credit Hours ......
+Even Year Spring This course is intended to introduce the student to grant seeking and proposal writing as a means to sustain or develop projects and activities that fulfill or enhance the service intent of the organization.
+The proposal components of goals, objectives, budgets and assessments will be explored in detail. - INTD 115 Wesleyan Heritage 1 Credit Hour......Fall & Spring This course is designed to provide an introduction on the Wesleyan traditions and heritage of United Methodist Affiliated Colleges and Universities, where students of all faiths are expected to: grow in their faith journey; instill a sense of community through service to others; embrace the concept of a liberal arts education; and prepare to become leaders of the future. - INTD 125 Self-Care and Well-Being 1 Credit Hour .....On Demand Personal competence, social competence, family coherence, social support, and personal structure.
+As a society, recent developments have educated us on the critical importance of effective self-care and well-being.
+Similarly, we have learned that these are elements that can be identified, analyzed, developed, and improved.
+This course will empower students in these ways.
+As an interdivisional course, approaches to self-care and well-being will vary based on the disciplinary expertise of the instructor offering the course.
+Under different subtitles, this course is repeatable.

-- INTD 215Developmental Leadership 3 Credit Hours......Spring Effective leadership involved the development of self-identity, values, beliefs, purpose, and success strategy.
-This course is designed to help you develop these for yourself.
-Leadership differs from management, though both are important in any and all organizations and environments.
-Management is about seeking order and stability; leadership is about seeking adaptive and constructive change.
-Management emphasizes things, whereas leadership emphasizes people.
+INTD 215 Developmental Leadership - 3 Credit HoursSpring Effective leadership involves the development of self-identity, values, beliefs, purpose, and success strategy.
+The course is designed to help you develop these for yourself.
+Leadership differs from management, though both ar important in any and all organizations and environments.
+Management is about seeking order and stability leadership is about seeking adaptive and constructive change.
+Management emphasizes things, whereas leadershi emphasizes people.
 Our focus in this course will be on having a greater appreciation for the latter.
+INTD 240 Introduction to Women's and Gender Studies - 3 Credit Hours Odd Year Fa